dark-souls-slays/Face_Recognition/README.md

 ```
 ## Results and Discussion
 <b>Results </b>
-Accuracy: <br>
+Test Accuracy: .994 <br>
-Loss: <br>
+Test Loss: .024 <br>
+Validation Accuracy: .999 <br>
-Validation: <br>
+Validation Loss: .003 <br>

 <b>Discussion </b><br>
 While doing this project, the main obstacle encountered was the fact that the datasets to learn from were extremely small.
 Due to this, it makes it easy to run into problems, such as overfitting, in the implementation.
 To fight this it was important that we downsample the features before running any other layers.
 In this way, the upcoming layer with higher depth didn't become costly or too large to deal with.
 Initially, our layers were set to lower depths because we were testing how small or large windows would affect the accuracy.
 It was understood, that with downsampling it is easier for the following layers to look at larger windows, which in turn started to show higher accuracy.
 Furthermore, dropping out features, tuning parameters, and using regularization techniques before our Dense layers significantly improved the learning of global patterns in our model. <br><br>

 Despite the fact that an accuracy in the 90's was achieved, the team members learned that there were still images that were not correctly classified.
 As previously mentioned, this is a problem often fought in learning small datasets because overfitting becomes more prevalent.
 As a result the network tends to perform a little poorer on data that it hasn't seen before. <b>To improve this<b>, we could have resorted to applying other deep learning methods such as data augmentation, and/or using a pretrained model. <br><br>

 <b>Responsibilities Shared </b><br>
 One team member firstly implemented the network while the other observed and learned the discussed ideas being implented on code.
 After having reached a certain accuracy, the second team member went in to proofread the code and find ways to improve the accuracy.
 In addition, since the second team member also had an understanding of the code, this team member became responsible of writing and explaining the methods implemented here.